aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-compression/compress-files-fileinfo/_index.md

 When the `using` blocks exit, the streams are automatically closed and the zip file is ready for use.

-## How to Add Folder to Zip Using Aspose.Zip
+## How to Add Folder to Zip Using Aspose.Zip?

-If you need to **add folder to zip** rather than individual files, the process is straightforward:
+Load the target directory, enumerate every file, and add each one with a relative path that includes the folder name.
+This approach lets you **add folder to zip** without manually listing each file.
+By preserving the folder hierarchy in the entry names, the resulting archive can be extracted with the original directory structure intact, which is essential for many deployment scenarios.

-1. **Enumerate the folder** with `DirectoryInfo.GetFiles` (and optionally `GetDirectories` for recursion).
+1. Use `DirectoryInfo` to point at the folder you want to compress.
-2. **Create a `FileInfo`** for each discovered file.
+2. Call `GetFiles("*", SearchOption.AllDirectories)` to retrieve all files recursively.
-3. **Call `CreateEntry`** with a relative path that includes the folder name, e.g., `"MyFolder/Report.pdf"`.
+3. For each file, create a `FileInfo` and call `CreateEntry` with a path like `"MyFolder/Report.pdf"`.

-Because the API works with `FileInfo`, you never have to load whole files into memory, making it safe for large directories.
-This technique also works for **zip multiple files asp.net** scenarios where you generate a report set on the fly and need to deliver it as a single archive.
+Because the API works with `FileInfo`, it streams each file directly from disk, keeping memory usage low even for folders containing hundreds of megabytes.

 ## Common Issues & Solutions